ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 - It is the easiest of all the methods to create a module.
 Due to the ease of marking methods and the runtime registration, there is not a lot of setup necessary.
 - ❗ Old modules are still supported in the `new arch` (we will talk about it in a bit).
 In fact there has been a special work put onto them so that they remain compatible at least for extra year while libraries and apps migrate to the new arch.
 - If your SDK sends a small amount of data, actually should be more than enough for your needs.
+- If you use `bridgeless` (will talk about it in a second), they will also use the JSI!

 ## Cons